 What are URIs?

 URI, or Universal Resource Information, is a way to identify resources on the Web.
 When we GET a URI with a browser, we receive a representation of a given resource.
 The resource might have multiple representations such as language features.
-The most important aspect of a URI to remember is that URIs are not files, rather, they are the representation of the resource.
+The most important aspect of a URI to remember is that URIs are not files, rather, the representation of the resource.